dmannan/graphSpec/specDefn.md

+``
 ### MUST HAVE ATTRIBUTES:
 ```
 { "graph": {

-# BP: always make something boolean if you can
-"multi-graph": defines if the graph is a multi-graph, options: "yes" or "no"
+"multi-graph": defines if the graph is a multi-graph, options: "True/False"

-# BP: True/False
-# Is this not just read off from the number of columns in the csv?
+# BP: Is this not just read off from the number of columns in the csv?
+LOOK INTO THIS

-"directed/undirected": defines if the graph is directed or not, options: "directed" or "undirected",
+"directed": defines if the graph is directed or not, options: "True/False",
-# BP: "directed": True/False

-"weighted": defines if the graph is weighted or not, options: "yes" or "no",
+"weighted": defines if the graph is weighted or not, options: "True/False",
 # BP: True/False
 # BP: on second thought, can be calculated from the graph if you specify how to store
 # an unweighted graph.